The whole world is a savanna; forests and grasslands are just special cases

-We study how drylands plant communities function and interact with climate, soils, fire and herbivory: what controls woody plant populations in temperate and tropical savannas, and which processes (relating to climate, soils, fire, invertebrate and vertebrate herbivores) affect plant populations, community structure and ecosystem function at meter to landscape scales?
-Research includes field and greenhouse studies of plant demographic processes underlying shifts in community structure, plot-scale investigation of plant community dynamics in response to climate, fire and herbivory, and research into the role of termite mounds in landscape scale hydrology and function.
-We work at field sites at the Jornada long-term ecological research (JRN-LTER) site near Las Cruces, in East, West and Southern Africa and occasionally at other sites around the world.
+We study how drylands plant communities function and interact with climate, soils, fire, and herbivory.
+Namely, what controls woody plant populations in temperate and tropical savannas?
+Which processes (relating to climate, soils, fire, invertebrate and vertebrate herbivores) affect plant populations, community structure, and ecosystem function at meter to landscape scales?
+We answer these questions by observing the underlying shifts in structure and plot-scale dynamics of plant communities in response to climate, fire, and herbivory.
+Currently, one of our special projects is researching the role of termite mounds in landscape-scale hydrology and function.
+Our research takes place in both our greenhouses and in field sites located in the Jornada long-term ecological research (JRN-LTER) site, Eastern, Western, and Southern Africa, and occasionally other places around the world.

-Our remote sensing activities include field based UAV, airborne and satellite remote sensing, using a variety of optical, microwave and lidar approaches at a range of scales from cm-scale UAV retrievals of canopy structure at intensive field sites, to km-scale analysis at regional and continental scales.
-Our research has focused on remote sensing of tree-grass (woody-herbaceous) systems, with particular emphasis on partitioning of woody and herbaceous vegetation components (e.g. woody and herbaceous leaf area index), and estimation of woody canopy cover, height and biomass.
+Our remote sensing techniques include the use of field-based UAVs, and both airborne and satellite remote sensing.
+We use a variety of optical, microwave, and lidar approaches at many scales ranging from cm-scale UAV retrievals of canopy structure at intensive field sites, to km-scale analysis at regional and continental scales.
+We use remote sensing to analyze tree-grass (woody-herbaceous) systems, with particular emphasis on the partitioning of woody and herbaceous vegetation components (e.g. woody and herbaceous leaf area index), and the estimation of woody canopy cover (e.g. height and biomass).

-Our research includes analysis of carbon stocks (biomass) and fluxes in dryland and savanna vegetation, including short-term (daily and seasonal) and longer-term (annual and decadal) changes associated with physiology, demographics, land use and land cover change, shrub encroachment and woody population dynamics.
-These themes are approached using a combination of greenhouse and field observations and experiments, remote sensing and modeling.
-Our water-related research includes investigation of the role of rainfall, biotic and edaphic process in controlling evapotranspiration and energy balance, vegetation dynamics and surface water for livestock, wildlife and pastoral communities.
+Our research includes analysis of carbon stocks (biomass) and fluxes in dryland and savanna vegetation, including short-term (daily and seasonal) and longer-term (annual and decadal) changes associated with physiology, demographics, land use and land cover change, shrub encroachment, and woody population dynamics.
+These themes are approached using a combination of greenhouse and field experiments, remote sensing, and modeling.
+Our water-related research includes investigation of the role of rainfall, biotic, and edaphic process in controlling evapotranspiration and energy balance, vegetation dynamics, and surface water for livestock, wildlife, and pastoral communities.

-Our modeling activities include use and analysis of low dimensional ecological models describing vegetation community dynamics as impacted by climate, plant competition, fire and herbivory; 2-dimensional dynamic vegetation (tree-grass) models; and more complex 2- and 3-dimensional land surface-atmosphere exchange and models.
-The common theme of our modeling approaches is to inform our understanding of the ecology and function of dryland and savanna systems.
+Our modeling activities include the use and analysis of low dimensional ecological models describing vegetation community dynamics.
+These vegetation dynamics are impacted by climate, plant competition, fire, and herbivory and can be analyzed using 2-dimensional dynamic vegetation (tree-grass) models and even more complex 2- and 3-dimensional land surface-atmosphere exchange models.
+Our modeling approaches inform our understanding of the ecology and function of dryland and savanna systems.

-Field experiments, remote sensing, geospatial analysis and modeling generate large and complex datasets.
-We are use high performance and cloud based computing resources to process and analyze large data associated with large area and high resolution remote sensing, using machine learning, simulation and statistical model.
+Field experiments, remote sensing, geospatial analysis, and modeling generate large and complex datasets.
+We use high performance and cloud-based computing resources to process and analyze the large data associated with large-area and high-resolution remote sensing by using machine learning, simulation, and statistical modeling.
 We are particularly interested in interpretable machine learning focused on accurate prediction with enhanced understanding of underlying processes and ecological insight.